ArnauCh7/Asterix-Decoder-PGTA/README.txt

 2. Click "Load Grid" and wait until the data grid shown below
 3. Use the filters to search by Aircraft ID, Track number, and time interval
 4. To export the whole data grid into a CSV file, use the button "Export CSV" and select where to save the file
+5. If a new Asterix file is uploaded, remember to click "Load Grid" again to update the table with the new file information.

 Simulation:
 1. Access the simulation by clicking on its respective section